 Just a few short years later, the Texas Panhandle began to see a decline in the oil industry and Shamrock’s population started to decrease.
-When, in 1984, Route 66 was officially decommissioned, the town’s population continued to decline.
-Today, Shamrock is home to just a little more than 2,000 residents.
+However, it rebounded in the 1950s due to the improvement of Route 66.